whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 -   JSON arrays with implicit types, ie. regular `[1,2,3,4]` values in JSON
 -   JSON arrays with explicit types, ie. `int8[1,2,3,4]` or `float[1,2,3,4]` syntax extensions

 Fixed arrays are the fastest to access, but not flexible at all.
 Also, they require some RAM per every document.
-For instance, a fixed array with 32 floats (`rt_attr_float_array = test1[32]`) will consume 128 bytes per _every_ row, whether or not it contains any actual data (and arrays without any explicit data will be filled with zeroes).
+For instance, a fixed array with 32 floats (`rt_attr_float_array = test1[32]`) will consume 128 bytes per *every* row, whether or not it contains any actual data (and arrays without any explicit data will be filled with zeroes).

-JSON arrays are slower to access, and consume a bit more memory per row, but that memory is only consumed per _used_ row.
+JSON arrays are slower to access, and consume a bit more memory per row, but that memory is only consumed per *used* row.
 Meaning that when your vectors are defined sparsely (for, say, just 1M documents out of the entire 10M collection), then it might make sense to use JSON anyway to save some RAM.

 JSON arrays are also “mixed” by default, that is, can contain values with arbitrary different types.
-With vector searches however you would normally want to use optimized arrays, with a single type attached to _all_ values.
+With vector searches however you would normally want to use optimized arrays, with a single type attached to *all* values.
 Sphinx can auto-detect integer arrays in JSON, with values that fit into either int32 or int64 range, and store and later process them efficiently.
-However, to enforce either int8 or float type on a JSON array, you have to _explicitly_ use our JSON syntax extensions.
+However, to enforce either int8 or float type on a JSON array, you have to *explicitly* use our JSON syntax extensions.

 To store an array of `float` values in JSON, you have to:

 -   either specify `float` type in each value with `1.234f` syntax (because by default `1.234` gets a `double` type in JSON), eg: `[1.0f, 2.0f, 3.0f]`
--   or specify array type with `float[...]` syntax, eg: `float[1,2,3]`
+-   or specify array type with `float[…]` syntax, eg: `float[1,2,3]`

 To store an array of `int8` values (ie. from -128 to 127 inclusive) in JSON, the only option is to:

--   specify array type with `int8[...]` syntax, eg: `int8[1,2,3]`
+-   specify array type with `int8[…]` syntax, eg: `int8[1,2,3]`

 In both these cases, we require an explicit type to differentiate between the two possible options (`float` vs `double`, or `int8` vs `int` case), and by default, we choose to use higher precision rather than save space.